-The annual report is designed to summarize the progress of mining, beautification and reclamation of the individual mineral extraction sites.
-Information on the acreage affected in the past year and the anticipated areas to be affected in the following year are required in the annual reports.
+The annual report is designed to summarize the progress of mining, beautification and reclamation of the individual mineral extraction sites and information on the acreage affected in the past year.
 No map will be required on an annual basis unless a substantial deviation from the original plan is proposed or anticipated by the operator.